-In Wisconsin, B-3 (Birth to 3) services are administered at the local level by county departments of community programs, human service departments, public health agencies, or any other public agency designated or contracted by the county board of supervisors.
-The DHS (Department of Health Services) monitors, provides technical assistance, and offers other services to county B-3 agencies.
+In Wisconsin, Birth to 3 services are administered at the local level by county departments of community programs, human service departments, public health agencies, or any other public agency designated or contracted by the county board of supervisors.
+The DHS (Department of Health Services) monitors, provides technical assistance, and offers other services to county Birth to 3 agencies.

-The enabling federal legislation for the B-3 Program is 34 CFR Part 303.
+The enabling federal legislation for the Birth to 3 Program is 34 CFR Part 303.
 The enabling state legislation is s.
 51.44, Wis.
 Stats., and the regulations are found in ch.
 DHS 90, Wis.
 Admin.
 Code.

-Providers may contact the appropriate county B-3 agency for more information.
+Providers may contact the appropriate county Birth to 3 agency for more information.